-Import historical data for forecasting - Amazon Connect
+Import historical data for forecasting in Amazon Connect - Amazon Connect

 Amazon Connect requires sufficient historical data to learn the contact pattern and make good forecasts.
 By default, it uses historical contact data in Amazon Connect for forecasting.
 You can import historical data from external applications for Amazon Connect to use for forecasting.
 When you import data, Amazon Connect uses both its data and the imported data for forecasting.
 However, the imported data takes precedence over the Amazon Connect data.